retirement-home/senior/README.md

 ### git Support
 With `senior git` you can run git commands in the `senior print-dir` directory.
-If you have initalised your store for git use then any `senior edit` creates a git-commit.
+If you have initialised your store for git use then any `senior edit` creates a git-commit.
 To sync it with remote, run
 ```sh